pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

 ## 6. Try our [beginner tutorial](../../../getting-started/beginner-tutorial/).
 ## 7. NOTEBOOKS USERS: Install Pachyderm JupyterLab Mount Extension

-Once your cluster is up and running, you can install JupyterHub on your Pachyderm cluster and experiment with your data in Pachyderm from your Notebook cells.
+Once your cluster is up and running, you can helm install JupyterHub on your Pachyderm cluster and experiment with your data in Pachyderm from your Notebook cells.
-The installation requires a separate helm deployment.

 Check out our [JupyterHub and Pachyderm Mount Extension](../../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank} page for installation instructions.

-You have the option to use Pachyderm default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/jupyterhub-ext-values.yaml){target=_blank} or follow the instruction to update your own.
+Use Pachyderm's default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/examples/jupyterhub-ext-values.yaml){target=_blank} or follow the instructions to update your own.

 !!!
 Note
        Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples){target=_blank} running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.